Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Discussion and conclusions

 Acknowledgements Based on observations with the NASA/ESA Hubble Space Telescope obtained [from the Data Archive] at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 Support for program number 14673 was provided through a grant from the STScI under NASA contract NAS5-26555.
 Much of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
-The specific observations analyzed can be accessed via \dataset[https://doi.org/10.17909/7vgt-zq5]{https://doi.org/10.17909/7vgt-zq5}.
+The specific observations analyzed can be accessed via \dataset[https://doi.org/10.17909/7vgt-zq51]{https://doi.org/10.17909/7vgt-zq51}.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5–26555.
 Support to MAST for these data is provided by the NASA Office of Space Science via grant NAG5–7584 and by other grants and contracts.
 SD acknowledges CNPq/MCTI for grant 306859/2022-0.
 DJL is supported by the Spanish Government Ministerio de Ciencia e Innovaci\'on through grants PID2021-122397NB-C21 and SEV 2015-0548.
+HJ received financial support for this research from the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics at the Universities of Bonn and Cologne.
+The authors gratefully acknowledge the granted access to the Bonna cluster hosted by the University of Bonn.
 This paper also made use of data obtained from the ESO Science Archive Facility and observed using ESO Telescopes at the La Silla Paranal Observatory under ESO observing program IDs 73.D-0234, 171.D-0237, 081.A-9006, 081.A-9008, and 188.B-3002.
+We want to thank the anonymous referee for providing a careful review and insightful comments that resulted in significant improvements to the final paper.
 We also thank Jes\'us Ma\'iz Apell\'aniz for useful discussions on the distance to NGC\,3293.